A Video is Worth 10,000 Words: Training and Benchmarking with Diverse Captions for Better Long Video Retrieval: Introduction

-We thus propose an approach that uses 10k captions to guide the text embedding space.
-Prior work has pointed out that some paragraph captions may already be valid descriptions of multiple videos~\cite{Wray_2021_CVPR}, and this is only more frequent with our synthetic short summary captions.
-To help our model address this we finetune it to not only bring synthetic caption features and real video features close to each other, but also to align a projection of the synthetic text features with real text and real video features.
-The projection step allows the model to learn embeddings that account for the different levels of information between the synthetic caption, the real caption, and the real video.
-We achieve SOTA performance on 10k Words while also boosting performance on the standard paragraph-to-video retrieval task.
+Finally, in Section~\ref{sec:understanding_failures} we analyze failure cases to understand whether shorter captions are truly ambiguous or not.
+We find some cases our not ambiguous, indicating our models have room for improvement on our 10k benchmark.
 In summary, we contribute the following:

-\begin{itemize} \item We formulate and propose the 10k Words problem, a framework for characterizing the broad spectrum of valid descriptions for long videos. \item We create ActivityNet10k, QuerYD10k, and LF-VILA10k by using our flexible data generation pipeline. \item We benchmark SOTA models in a zero-shot fashion, and reveal that they struggle on the 10k Words problem. \item We leverage 10k data and lightweight contrastive losses to achieve SOTA performance for 10k Words, with a +1.1\% R@1 improvement on standard ActivityNet retrieval and +2.8\% R@) improvement on ActivityNet10k. \end{itemize}
+\begin{itemize} \item We instantiate the 10k Words benchmark, a framework for characterizing the broad spectrum of valid descriptions for long videos, by creating ActivityNet10k, QuerYD10k, and LF-VILA10k with a flexible LLM-based pipeline. \item We evaluate SOTA models in a zero-shot fashion, and reveal that they struggle on the 10k Words benchmark. \item We leverage 10k data for an improvement of +3.4\% R@1 on zero-shot standard ActivityNet retrieval (without finetuning) and +2.8\% R@1 on ActivityNet10k retrieval (with finetuning), which is SOTA 10k Words performance. \item We show that despite the ambiguity of shorter captions, SOTA models still fail in non-ambiguous cases. \end{itemize}